 Note: Robot exposure is measured as the number of robots per 1,000 workers.
 The detailed data on industrial robots start in 1998 for Denmark, Finland, Germany, Italy, Spain, Sweden, and the United Kingdom; in 2003 for Austria; in 2004 for Belgium, the Czech Republic, Hungary, Poland, and Slovakia; and in 2005 for Greece, Portugal, and Slovenia.
 The robot exposure growth rate refers to growth from the initial date to 2017.
-Figures displayed refer to averages by occupation groups across all countries. - Source: authors' calculations based on the EU-LFS and IFR data.
+Figures displayed refer to averages by occupation groups across all countries.
+For the change in robot exposure by occupation group and country, see Figure D1 in Appendix D.- Source: authors' calculations based on the EU-LFS and IFR data.